SimpliField/express-reaccess/README.md

 ### options.valuesProps
 Type: `Array` of `String`s

-The properties in wich any templated value found in the path must be searched for.
+The properties in which any templated value found in the path must be searched for.

 By example, if the user rights are the following :